muthukub/WFGY/OS/BlurBlurBlur/README.md

 - **Is this only a prompt pack?** No. The visible prompt is a contract.
 The stability comes from math layout plus Real/Imag split.
 - **Why ΔS = 0.50?** It locks geometry while allowing extreme right-side density.
-- **What does DT do?** Keeps structure, head diversity, and cross-path safety so the image does not collapse.
+- **What does DT do**?
+It is designed to keep structure, head diversity, and cross-path safety, reducing the chance that the image collapses.

 ---